pytchlang/pytch-webapp/doc/source/developer/environment-variables.rst

 ``VITE_DEMOS_BASE``
   Initial portion of URL from which demo zipfiles will be fetched.
+  This is currently outside the normal deployment structure, to allow independent development and updates.

 ``VITE_DEPLOY_BASE_URL``
   "Root URL" of the **site** deployment.
 The **webapp** is only one